skippyr/xcapy/README.md

 make uninstall install clean;
 ```

-- Apply the theme using your system settings.
+- Apply the theme in your system settings.
 - Reopen your desktop session.